Research Group Leader - MPI for Biology of Ageing

 Our research: Dr. Tessarz and his team use two different model systems to address the question of how histones modulate transcriptional processes and how chromatin changes with age.
 Using budding yeast as a model, they address mechanistic consequences of chromatin alterations on transcriptional processes and lifespan.
-Embryonic and adult stem cells serve as a model to investigate the interplay of environment, metabolism on epigenetics and ageing.
-To do this they employ a variety of different methodologies, including biochemistry, genetics and genomics.
+Embryonic and adult stem cells serve as a model to investigate the interplay of environment and metabolism on epigenetics and aging.
+To do this, they employ a variety of different methodologies, including biochemistry, genetics and genomics.

-Our goals: Our work will aim to answer questions like: What are the basic principles of chromatin alterations during ageing?
+Our goals: Our work will aim to answer questions like: What are the basic principles of chromatin alterations during aging?
 How does the architecture and modifications of chromatin change?
 Can these changes be reversed?
-If yes – would this benefit fitness during ageing?
+If yes – would this benefit fitness during aging?

-Our methods/techniques: On the one hand we use S. cerevisiae as a model system to understand mechanistic consequences of epigenetic alterations and on the other hand, embryonic and primary adult stem cells to address the interplay between metabolism, epigenetics and differentiation processes.
-To do this, we rely on a variety of next-generation sequencing technologies, including ChIP- and RNA-Seq.
+Our methods/techniques: On the one hand, we use S. cerevisiae as a model system to understand mechanistic consequences of epigenetic alterations and on the other hand, embryonic and primary adult stem cells to address the interplay between metabolism, epigenetics and differentiation processes.
+In doing so, we rely on a variety of next-generation sequencing technologies, including ChIP- and RNA-Seq.

 Figure 1: Genomic localization of one histone modification (H2AQ105 methylation) in yeast.
 Depicted is one chromosome (XII).
 The upper track (blue/orange) shows the enrichment of the modification over the core histone.
 The orange peaks are sites of enrichment and show that this modification is specifically enriched over one particular region in the genome – rDNA locus that encodes for the ribosomal RNA genes.